-The start times for the 100 mile and 72hr races has been shifted to a midday start.
-It seems that most runners preferred a start time when significant daylight is available, so the start times have been shifted accordingly.
-The overall time of the 200 mile race has been increased to 102 hours Time was added to the front and back of that race, so the start time is now 10am on Wednesday with a finish time of 4pm on Sunday.
-The end time for the 72 hr race is noon on Sunday (72 hours later).
-The end time for the 100 miler will be 45 hours later at 9am on Sunday.
+The overall time of the 200 mile race has been increased to 103 hours.
+One hour of time was added to the front of that race, so the start time is now 9am on Wednesday with a finish time of 4pm on Sunday.
+The end time for the 100 miler will be 46.5 hours later at 10:30am on Sunday.
 The course will be opened on Wednesday by the 200M race.

 Times and Durations

 Event Date: 19 April - 23 April 2023

 200M.
 Start: Wednesday at 9am, End: Sunday at 4pm, 103 hrs

 72-hr Timed.
 Start: Thursday at Noon, End: Sunday at Noon

 100M.
 Start: Friday at Noon, End: Sunday at 1000am, 46 hrs

 100k.
 Start: Saturday at 6am, End: Sunday at 0800am

 50k.
 Start: Saturday at 7am, End: Saturday at Dusk (~8pm)

 12-hr, 6-hr Timed.
 Start: Saturday at 0800am, End: 12 and 6 hours later.